-If you believe your child has been injured due to substandard medical treatment, you can seek specialist advice.
-For example, a child may suffer injury because a healthcare professional:
+If you believe your child has been injured due to poor medical treatment or advice, you should speak to a specialist solicitor as quickly as possible.
+Your child may be entitled to compensation if, for example, he or she suffered an injury because a healthcare professional:

 - Made a mistake when you were pregnant with your child, during labour, childbirth and/or immediately following your child's birth.

-- Failed to diagnose a condition, made the wrong diagnosis or delayed in making the correct diagnosis in your child.
+- Failed to diagnose a condition, made the wrong diagnosis or delayed in making the correct diagnosis for your child's condition

 - Made a mistake during a medical procedure or operation on your child.

 - Failed to warn you appropriately, or at all, about the risks of a particular treatment or procedure with regard to your child.

 If your child has been injured as a result of poor medical treatment, he or she is entitled to make a compensation claim for the injuries they have suffered and also for the financial costs that have been incurred as a result of the injury.